arazmoazzemi/Cloud-Docs/Opennebula/frontend-installation.md

 # copy generated output to auhorized_keys file on {kvm01/var/lib/one/.ssh} to {frontend/var/lib/one/.ssh} with oneadmin permission

 ```
-after that, test this coonection with : `ssh oneadmin@frontend`
+after that, test this connection with : `ssh oneadmin@frontend`